sartaj/esops/README.md

 # esops

 Learn once.
 Publish everywhere.
+1 `devDependency`.

-An attempt to create a single devops packages that can publish to any many ecosystems as possible.
-Built on top of React Native.
+An attempt to create a single devops package that can create developer environments, build packages, and assist in publishing to any many ecosystems as possible.

-## Current Capabilities
+User Interfaces are designed to be built on top of React Native, but don't require it for web and desktop-web.

+Node apps (libraries, servers, serverless) are dependency free.

+Arduino Apps are designed to use `johnny-five`.

+Designed and tested to be used with `yarn`.

 ## Primary Commands

 Every command will have two options, `dev`, and `ship`.
 For example `esops web static dev` and `esops web static ship`.

+## Current Capabilities

-### Languages
+### Language Support

 * ESNext JavaScript + Flow
 * TypeScript